Port Hope 8 case: Davey, Goodwin, Gilispie, Foote and Mitchell on the stand

 Susan Foote, a computer operator at the Ganaraska Credit Union who described herself as a "regular" at the Queen's Hotel testified that she was drinking alcohol and was watching the 1963 John Wayne film McClintock on the Queen's Hotel's TV when she saw Matiyek killed.
 Foote identified Sauvé, Blaker, Hoffman, McLeod, Comeau and Hurren as the Satan's Choice bikers present at the murder and stated that Sauvé was sitting to the left of Matiyek when he was shot.
 Affleck made much of the fact that in her testimony at the preliminary hearing Foote stated she may had known who McLeod was vs. her testimony at the trial when she stated she had known McLeod since 1974.
 Under cross-examination, she admitted that she did not know McLeod's name at the time of the murder as she had claimed at the preliminary hearing, and only learned McLeod's name in December 1978 when she saw his photograph in the newspapers.
 Foote was the roommate of Cotgrave and at the preliminary hearing she testified she had discussed the murder extensively with Cotgrave, but at the trial she testified she had "barely" talked about the murder with her.

 Helen Ann Mitchell of Port Hope testified for the Crown that she had seen Comeau kill Matiyek and she identified Sauvé, Hurren, Hoffman and van Haarlem as being present at the murder.
 Mitchell was the only witness at the trial who identified van Haarlem as being present at the murder.
 The defence lawyers questioned whatever Mitchell was even present at the Queen's Hotel as her friend Foote testified she could not remember seeing her at the Queen's Hotel on 18 October and none of the police officers interviewed her at the crime scene.
-Mitchell was highly nervous as a witness and much of her testimony was vague as she claimed to have much difficulty remembering what had had happened.
+Mitchell was highly nervous as a witness and much of her testimony was vague as she claimed to have much difficulty remembering what had happened.
 Mitchell only came forward to the police on Christmas Day 1978 with her claim to have seen the murder, and she was confused about many about details in her testimony.
 Typical of Mitchell's testimony was her statement about when she first contacted the police: "Well, it was after October 18.
 It had to be, right?
 It could have been a month after, a week after, I don't know".
 Mitchell also admitted she knew van Haarlem and had last seen him in September 1978 wearing a "striker" patch when van Haarlem was already a "full patch" member of Satan's Choice.
 When questioned by Ebbs about this, Mitchell responded by saying: "I don't know if it was a striker's patch or a full member's patch because I get Tom, Tom I don't know what his last name is, him and Gord mixed up.
 I done that down at the police station".